Training Providers

 IWH CERTIFIED NON-IWH CERTIFIED

-IWH Certified training is provided by providers who are accredited by the relevant quality assurance body for the specific programmes they deliver and recognised by the IWH Professional Body which ensures additional quality and safety protocol.
-Non - certified training is provided by providers who perhaps have accreditation but is not monitored by a Professional body that continuously ensure the quality as well as the safety protocols within the organisation.
+IWH certified training is provided by PDPs who are registered with the IWH professional body and the quality assurance body for the specific regulated programmes they deliver.
+Non-certified training is provided by organisations who may have accreditation but are not monitored by a professional body that continuously ensures quality as well as safety protocols within the organisation.

-Certification is done via a controlled business management system and all uploads to the professional body is validated and quality checked before printing takes place.
+Certification is done via a controlled business management system and all uploads to the professional body are validated and quality checked before printing takes place.
 The professional body keeps record of all learners uploaded via this advanced system to ensure traceability.
-One can also validate information online via an easy to access link.
+Information can also be validated online via an easy-to-access link.
 Certification is usually done internally and without proper quality assurance checks.
-Record keeping of the learner data is a concern, as certification is not done via a controlled and advanced business management system.
-Validation of learner information is not as secure.
+Record keeping of learner data is a concern, as certification is not done via a controlled and advanced business management system.
+Validation of learner information is therefore less secure.

-The IWH certificates have a unique certificate number as well as a learner registration number.
-The IWH also has a QR code in order to authenticate the learner detail and training done.
-Certification is done internally which does not ensure a unique registration number and does not contain a QR code which makes the chances for forgery easier.
+IWH certificates have a unique certificate number as well as a learner registration number.
+The IWH also includes a QR code in order to authenticate learner details and the training completed.
+Certification done internally does not always ensure a unique registration number and often does not contain a QR code, which increases the possibility of forgery.

-IWH certified training is guaranteed to be accredited training.
-The IWH Professional Body does not recognise providers without proof of accreditation.
-Non- certified training is not guaranteed to be accredited training as the provider may not be accredited to train the specific programmes they advertise.
+IWH certified training is guaranteed to be compliant with relevant regulations and standards.
+Non-certified training is not guaranteed to be accredited training, as the provider may not be accredited to train the specific programmes they advertise.

-The IWH certified training is guaranteed to be presented by registered facilitators, assessors and moderators quality assured by the professional body to ensure competence to train their subject matter.
-Non-certified training can be presented by an individual who might not be a subject matter expert.
-The credentials and competence of the training staff is not quality assured.
+IWH certified training is guaranteed to be presented by registered facilitators and assessors who are quality assured by the professional body to ensure competence in their subject matter.
+Non-certified training can be presented by individuals who might not be subject-matter experts.
+The credentials and competence of the training staff are not necessarily quality assured.

-IWH certified training is presented by providers who follow a specific education and training quality assurance process, fair assessments and internal moderation.
-Non-certified training is provided by providers who might not be accredited and is not bound to follow any formal processes such as fair and equal assessment practices and internal moderation.
+IWH certified training is presented by providers who follow a specific education and training quality assurance process, including fair assessments and internal moderation.
+Non-certified training may be provided by organisations who are not accredited and are therefore not bound to follow formal processes such as fair assessment practices and internal moderation.